21 Celsius Equals What In Fahrenheit

 Historical Development

 The development of temperature scales was driven by the need for standardized and reliable ways to measure temperature.
-Before the invention of standardized scales, people relied on subjective observations or crude instruments that were not consistent or accurate.
+Because of that, before the invention of standardized scales, people relied on subjective observations or crude instruments that were not consistent or accurate.
 The creation of the Celsius and Fahrenheit scales marked a significant advancement in the field of thermometry, enabling more precise and reproducible temperature measurements.

 Daniel Gabriel Fahrenheit's work in the early 18th century was particularly influential.
 He invented the mercury-in-glass thermometer, which provided more accurate and consistent readings than previous instruments.
-Fahrenheit's initial scale was based on a mixture of ice, water, and salt, which he defined as 0 degrees.
+Consider this: fahrenheit's initial scale was based on a mixture of ice, water, and salt, which he defined as 0 degrees.
 He then used the temperature of the human body as another fixed point.

 Anders Celsius introduced his centigrade scale in 1742.
-Initially, Celsius defined 0 degrees as the boiling point of water and 100 degrees as the freezing point.
-However, after his death, the scale was reversed to its current form, with 0 degrees representing the freezing point and 100 degrees representing the boiling point of water.
+That said, initially, Celsius defined 0 degrees as the boiling point of water and 100 degrees as the freezing point.
+Even so, after his death, the scale was reversed to its current form, with 0 degrees representing the freezing point and 100 degrees representing the boiling point of water.

 Essential Concepts